 - Replacing Cupid- Why wait for Cupid to shoot his arrow when you can just shoot a text over to a chatbot like Foxsy, which could help you get some really good dates?
 Chatbots have found their way into the dating game too, giving apps like Bumble some serious competition.

 - Buying flowers- You wouldn’t really want to show up to a date empty-handed.
 But don’t worry, chatbots have your back.
-We now have chatbots that give you personalized flower suggestions and help you order them, allowing you to win your date’s heart.
+We now have bots that give you personalized flower suggestions and help you order them, allowing you to win your date’s heart.

 - Conducting Market research- With our ever-shrinking attention spans, its highly unlikely that we’d open our email just to take a survey.
 So, then how do you collect information and conduct your market research?
 Well, you catch your customers on a chatbot.
-Preferably built into a messenger platform, these chatbots allow you to conduct surveys which the audience would actually respond to.
+Preferably built into a messenger platform, these bots allow you to conduct surveys which the audience would actually respond to.

-- Talking to Einstein- National Geographic used a chatbot that assumed the role of Albert Einstein to promote their show, Genius.
+- Talking to Einstein- National Geographic used a virtual assistant that assumed the role of Albert Einstein to promote their show, Genius.
 It allowed the users to interact with Einstein as if he were still alive.
 Even Disney and Marvel have created chatbots that acted as their characters to keep their fans engaged and build excitement for their movie releases.

 Chatbots can be used by everyone from large companies to small companies, honestly, they can even be used by personal brands.
 In fact, one Engati user actually built his resume with a chatbot and got it to answer the interviewers’ questions.